SiddhantKodolkar/VitalSense/README.md

 - **Data Processing**: Pandas (Python) for merging and cleaning data
 - **Deployment**: Configurable for AWS or Heroku

+## Work in Progress
+- Currently integrating **Socket.IO** to enable **true real-time communication** between the backend and frontend.
+- This will allow patient vital signs to update dynamically on the dashboard without refreshing, improving response time for healthcare providers.
+- The real-time feature will also support instant alerts and notifications when a patient’s vitals reach critical thresholds.

 ## Project Structure

 1. **`frontend/`** - Contains all frontend files: